falkr/ttm4175/pages/unit-p4/teamwork-1.md

 Today's sub-goals:

 * In Step 1, we will have a look at the chat user interface to get familiar with it, but do not send any messages between each other.
-* In Step 2, we use MQTT and MQTT.Fx to send messages between each other, in some raw way, but without a proper chat user interface.
+* In Step 2, we use MQTT and the debugging tool MQTTX to send messages between each other, in some raw way, but without a proper chat user interface.
 * In Step 3, we connect Chat User Interface with MQTT to send and receive messages.
 * In Step 4, we add delivery receipts, read receipts and typing indications.